The untold story of 'Filiprim', 40 years later

 Ramon Navarro

-As my recurring phrase was “Mr. Bachs, nyè!”, when I went through the streets and towns I heard beside me “Nyè, nyè, nyè!”
-I had to park far away and arrive from behind, because it was tremendous.
-Following the Filiprim I published eleven records and a book, and with Sorribas we did the Filishow, a show for children that was always full.
+"Since my recurring phrase was “Mr. Bachs, nyè!”, when I went through the streets and towns I could hear next to me «Nyè, nyè, nyè!» I had to park far away and arrive from behind, because it was tremendous.
+Following the Filiprim I released eleven records and a book, and with Sorribas we did the Filishow, a show for children that always filled up".

 Mari Pau Huguet